eXaminator/kanka-foundry/README.md

 in foundry.
 With this setting the image will additionally be displayed in the journal entry next to its meta data and text.
 - **Automatically set permissions**: When importing an entity, set the best default permission based on whether the entity is marked as private or public.
+This can be set to never sync the permissions, only sync them on the initial import or sync them for every import (and potentially override manually set default permissions).
 - **Quest status icon**: Adds an icon in front of every Kanka quest in the journal sidebar to show whether it is completed or not.
 - **Show private entities**: If you disable this option, the module won't allow you sync entities that were marked as